pymor/pymor/docs/source/tutorial_unstable_lti_systems.rst

     fom = LTIModel.from_matrices(A, B, C, E=E)

-First lets check whether our system is indeed unstable.
-For this we can use the method :meth:`~pymor.models.iosys.LTIModel.get_ast_spectrum`, which will compute the subset of system poles with a positive real part and the corresponding eigenvectors as well.
+First, let's check whether our system is indeed unstable.
+For this, we can use the method :meth:`~pymor.models.iosys.LTIModel.get_ast_spectrum`, which will compute the subset of system poles with a positive real part and the corresponding eigenvectors as well.